Julita-Straszak/fashion-mnist/README.md

 # Machine learning demonstration notebook

-Demonstration of machine learning models trained on fashion_MNIST data set.
-First part of the notebook visuallises clusters through a dimention reduction - UMAP.
+Demonstration of machine learning models trained on the Fashion-MNIST data set.
+The first part of the notebook visualises clusters through a dimensionality reduction using UMAP.

 ## Getting Started

-The notebook will run in conda environment through jupyter notebook.
+The notebook will run in a Conda environment, as described below.

-### Creating an environement
+### Creating the Conda environment

-This a command line you need to run to deploy the notebook:
+At the terminal prompt, create a new conda environment:

 ```
 conda create -n julita python=3.6 numpy scipy scikit-learn numba jupyter matplotlib seaborn tensorflow
 ```

-And after that:
+Activate that environment:

 ```
 source activate julita
 ```

-### Installing
+### Additional package installs

-The following packages need installing through pip:
+The following additional packages need installing using pip, after activating the environment in the previous step:

 ```
 pip install xgboost